Chicago prosecutor dropping R. Kelly sex-abuse charges

 Federal prosecutors in New York told jurors at his 2021 trial that Kelly used his entourage of managers and aides to meet girls and keep them obedient, an operation that prosecutors said amounted to a criminal enterprise.

-While prosecutors in that case won convictions on six of the 13 counts against him in that case, the government lost the marquee count — that Kelly and his then-business manager successfully rigged his 2008 child pornography trial.
+While the prosecutors in that case won convictions on six of the 13 counts against him, the government lost the marquee count — that Kelly and his then-business manager successfully rigged his 2008 child pornography trial.